 Marion Munley is a senior partner in the Scranton law firm Munley Law.
-A champion of victims’ rights, Marion devotes her practice to representing individuals and families in personal injury litigation, with a special focus on cases involving commercial truck and tractor trailer accidents.
+A champion of victims’ rights, Marion devotes her practice to representing individuals and families in personal injury litigation, with a special focus on cases involving a commercial truck and tractor-trailer accidents.
 Marion completed her undergraduate degree from the University of Scranton and earned her J.D. from Temple University School of Law.

 Marion is an active member of the American Association for Justice and currently serves on the AAJ Board of Governors.
 She is Chair of the AAJ Women Trial Lawyers Caucus and the first female Chair-Elect of the AAJ Trucking Litigation Group.
 Marion also serves on the Board of Trustees for the National College of Advocacy.
 She is a member of the Pennsylvania Association for Justice where she serves on the Board of Governors and on its executive committee.

 Munley is the second woman in Pennsylvania to become Board Certified as a Civil Trial Advocate by the National Board of Trial Advocacy.
 Among her other professional affiliations is the American Board of Trial Advocates and the International Society of Barristers.
 She has been named to the Best Lawyers in America list by Best Lawyers since 2012.
 Marion has been selected to the list of Pennsylvania Super Lawyers for the last 15 years and has been consistently recognized as one of the Top 50 Women Lawyers in Pennsylvania by Super Lawyers Magazine.